 Waves' GEQ is perhaps the greatest graphic EQ plugin on the market today.
 This zero-latency 30-ISO-band graphic equalizer offers mono and stereo functionality with Classic and Modern modes.

 The Classic version of the GEQ utilizes traditional “proportional Q filters” that narrow as the band is boosted or cut.
 This is directly inspired by the design of Klark Teknik's renowned (though discontinued) DN series graphic EQs with 1/3-octave bands (common in live sound reinforcement systems).
-Each band selectable 6, 12 & 18 dB scales.
+Each band is selectable with 6, 12 & 18 dB scales.

 The Modern version of the GEQ utilizes intricate flat-top filters that virtually eliminate the artifacts that would otherwise arise from band interaction.
 These filters provide perfect stair-stepped responses in the overall EQ curve.

 In addition to the two superb graphic EQ plots, each version also boasts a low-pass and high-pass filter along with a high-precision floating parametric bell filter EQ.

 The bands of the Waves GEQ can be set individually, one at a time, or by drawing the curve by dragging the cursor across the plugin.
 The integrated analyzer shows the resulting EQ curve and the audio signal frequency response in real-time.
 It even allows users to distinguish the difference between two audio sources to help users understand how their audio signals relate to others.

 For more information on system requirements and authorization instructions, check out the Waves GEQ user manual.